 “There’s concern that what’s happened in Japan could slow down construction of the plants,” said Bill Edge, a spokesman for the Georgia Public Service Commission.
 “If you delay construction and have new rules and regulation, and have to go back and redesign—the commissioners are concerned that the delays will raise the cost for Georgia ratepayers.”

-This article appears in the March 18, 2011, edition of National Journal Daily.
+This article appears in the March 18, 2011 edition of NJ Daily.